 Somewhat more complex than the subject of supply air and circulating air is the exhaust air area.
 After fresh air has been supplied, of course, the used air must be transported out again.
 At the same time, the vent ensures the regulation of the climate within the grow tent.
 The additional use of an activated carbon filter prevents the spread of pleasant cannabis odors outside the grow tent.

 The output of the exhaust fan must match the size of the grow tent to prevent overheating or under pressure.
 Since additional parts such as activated carbon filter or ventilation hose inhibit the performance of the fan, it is important to take this into account in the calculation.
 To reduce the power of the carbon filter, one adds 35% of the room volume.
 The same applies to the air hose.
 Here 1m3 are added per running meter.
-The following formula helps to calculate the right fan:

 If a sodium vapor lamp (which has the strongest heat development) is used for illumination, the use of a Cooltube is recommended.
 At the same time, the discharged air ensures the cooling of the lamp.